Back to blog

 Explanation:

-• Creating rotation animation: A CABasicAnimation is configured to rotate the shapeLayer around the z-axis from 0 to radians, resulting in a full rotation.
+• Creating Rotation Animation: A CABasicAnimation is configured to rotate the shapeLayer around the z-axis from 0 to radians, resulting in a full rotation.

-• Animation properties: The animation lasts 1.0 second per rotation, repeats infinitely, and uses a linear timing function for consistent speed.
+• Animation Properties: The animation lasts 1.0 second per rotation, repeats infinitely, and uses a linear timing function for consistent speed.

-• Starting the animation: The animation is added to the shapeLayer with the key "rotationAnimation" to identify it.
+• Starting the Animation: The animation is added to the shapeLayer with the key "rotationAnimation" to identify it.

 Integrating into a View Controller